-Note: The cooker has a glass lid safety shutoff switch that turns off the gas hob burners and electrical hotplate, when the glass lid is placed down on the hob.
+() Note: The cooker has a glass lid safety shut off switch that turns off the gas hob burners and electrical hotplate, when the glass lid is placed down on the hob.
 The grill and oven functions will still operate as normal, with lid up or down.

-- The grill must only be used with the door open. - On combined grill and oven cookers the heat deflector below the fascia should be pulled out prior to lighting the grill.
-Never adjust the heat deflector position without using hand protection i.E. Oven gloves.
-See fig 3
+WARNING: The grill must only be used with the door open.

+On combined grill and oven cookers the heat deflector below the fascia should be pulled out prior to lighting the grill.
+Never adjust the heat deflector position without using hand protection i.e. oven gloves.
+See Fig. 2